slyang-git/x-go-releases/README.md

 After installation, run `xcli run` to start the system.
 This will launch X data scraping and a web interface at http://localhost:5056.

+For first-time setup:

+1. Log in to https://x.com in the Chrome browser.
+2. Open Developer Tools (F12), switch to the Network tab.
+3. Filter requests by the "HomeTimeline" keyword.
+4. Copy the cURL command of the request.
-For first-time setup, visit the initialization page and copy a HomeTimeline cURL command from the X platform to complete initialization.
+5. Return to the localhost:5056 initialization page, paste the cURL command, and save to complete initialization.

 ## Database